apertureless/vue-chartjs/docs/guide/README.md

 ### Chart with local data

 You can handle your chart data directly in your own chart component.
-You only need to pass it to the `renderChart()` method.
+You only need to pass it to the `renderChart()` method:

 ```js
 import { Bar } from 'vue-chartjs'